petronbot/Dotfiles/README.md

 ##dotfiles

-This repo represents the current state of my workspace automation.
+This repo represents the current state of my workspace configuration.
+The aim of this repo is documentation as much as automation.

 I don't move computers often but when I do, it's a massive pain in the butt.